jhpyle/docassemble/_docs/functions.md

 ## <a name="all_variables"></a>all_variables()

-The `all_variables()` function returns all of the variables in the interview in the form of a simplified [Python dictionary].
+The `all_variables()` function returns all of the variables defined in the interview session as a simplified [Python dictionary].

 {% include side-by-side.html demo="all_variables" %}